-- 1. 90 hours of undergraduate-level coursework with a minimum 3.0 GPA from an accredited institution recognized by the US Department of Education or an equivalent foreign agency that meets the requirements for transfer of credit to Parker University.
+- 90 hours of undergraduate-level coursework with a minimum 3.0 GPA from an accredited institution recognized by the US Department of Education or an equivalent foreign agency that meets the requirements for transfer of credit to Parker University.
 Students requesting admission to the hybrid track must have a 3.4 GPA in the 90 hours.
 All courses toward the 90 hours must be earned with a grade of C- or better.

 - 2. 24 semester hours of life and physical sciences (within the 90 hours), at least half of these courses must have a substantive laboratory component.

 - Parker requires at least one course in each of the following as part of these 24 hours.

-- Human Anatomy or Human Anatomy & Physiology
+- o Human Anatomy or Human Anatomy & Physiology

 - Chemistry (General, Organic, Biochemistry)

 - The remainder of the 24-hour requirement may be satisfied by a combination of courses in the life and physical sciences.
 Courses in the following subject areas may help prepare students to succeed in the Doctor of Chiropractic degree program.

-- Biomechanics
+- o Biomechanics

-- Kinesiology
+- o Kinesiology

-- Physics
+- o Physics

-- Zoology
+- o Zoology

 - Human Biology

-- o Cell Biology
+- Cell Biology

 - Physiology

-- Microbiology
+- o Microbiology